Surgical team in action during a procedure in a modern operating room setting

 Overwhelms Our Liver

+Another reason why having alcohol before anesthesia can spell trouble has to do with the liver.
 Our liver processes all the drugs that go through our system, including alcohol and anesthesia medications.
 Having both in our system at the same time can overwhelm our liver, sending it into overdrive to metabolize both substances.
 This can put more strain on it than can handle and, over time, it may fail.

 Increased Bleeding

-The risk of uncontrolled bleeding or bleeding out is even greater if we’re also taking blood-thinning medications or have a clotting disorder, such as hemophilia.
+The risk of uncontrolled bleeding or bleeding out is even greater if we’re also taking blood-thinning medications or have a clotting disorder, such as hemophilia

 Problems With Medications